Frank Giraldo

 NUMO HPC Performance

 Currently NUMO can fully exploit massively parallel architectures in CPU-only mode.
 To run on CPU-only, NUMO relies on the NUMA framework and uses MPI+OpenMP.
-NUMO and h-NUMO can be extended to CPU-GPU using the OpenACC approach recently leveraged by NUMA.
-However, we expect that the new h-NUMO Julia form will do this differently.
+NUMO and h-NUMO can be extended to CPU-GPU using the OpenACC approach recently leveraged by NUMA; the work on h-NUMO on GPUs is underway in collaboration with Yao Gahounzo and NPS.

 NUMO Simulations